Frehley's Comet

 Frehley's Comet was an American hard rock band formed and led by ex-Kiss lead guitarist Ace Frehley.
-The group released two studio albums and one live EP before Frehley left the band to release his 1989 solo album, Trouble Walkin'.
+The group released two studio albums and one live EP under the moniker, before Frehley released Trouble Walkin' in 1989 as a solo act.
+After the 1980s, Frehley would continue touring with many of the same musicians, sometimes referred to as the Ace Frehley Band.
+The group's name has been used in tribute bands such as Return of the Comet and Frehley's Vomit.

+Naming

-The band name was a pun of a pun; Bill Haley & His Comets was a 1950s rock'n'roll band that derived its name as a pun of the typical mispronunciation of Halley's Comet (properly pronounced as "Hal-lee", rhyming with valley, but commonly mispronounced as "Hay-lee"), a comet which orbits the Sun near Earth about every 75 years.
-Frehley's surname is commonly misprounced as well: rather than the most frequent pronunciation, "Free-lee", he has explained it is pronounced "Freh-lee" (using a soft 'e' sound) and not "Fray-lee" (using a long 'a' sound).
+The band name was a pun of a pun; Bill Haley & His Comets was a 1950s music group that derived its name as a pun of the typical mispronunciation of Halley's Comet (properly pronounced as "Hal-lee", rhyming with valley, but commonly mispronounced as "Hay-lee"), a comet which orbits the Sun near Earth about every 75 years.
+Frehley's surname is commonly mispronounced as well: rather than the most frequent pronunciation, "Free-lee", he has explained it is pronounced "Freh-lee" (using a soft 'e' sound) and not "Fray-lee" (using a long 'a' sound).